ROCm/rocm-core/CONTRIBUTING.md

 Reviewer's task checklist:
 1. Has the PR passed?
-2. Does the PR consist of a well-organized sequence of small commits, each of which is designed to make one specific feature or fix (and ideally should be able to pass CI testing)?
+2. Does the PR consist of a well-organized sequence of small commits, each of which is designed to make one specific feature or fix ?
 3. Does the PR only include a reviewable amount of changes?
 Or it is a consolidation of already reviewed small batches? e.g. break it into smaller testable and reviewable tasks instead of a huge chunk at once.
 4. Does the PR have sufficient documentation and easy to read and understand, feasible for test and future maintainence, related docs already in place? if API or functionality has changed?
-5. For bugfixes and new features, new regression test created and included in CI, or some other holistic test pipeline?
+5. For bugfixes and new features, new regression test created?
 6. Is every PR associated with a ticket or issue number for tracking purposes?

-## Passing CI
-The most critical component of the PR process is the CI testing.
-All PRs must pass the CI in order to be considered for merger.
-Reviewers may choose to defer their review until the CI testing has passed.

 ## The Review
 During the review, reviewers will look over the changes and make